 Obviously, the first query is much more efficient!

 Two more useful examples are

 limit.
-With select, you may specify exactly what data needs to be fetched from Scylla, and
+With select, you may specify exactly what data needs to be fetched from ScyllaDB, and

 limit will only fetch the specified number of rows: